RobMakesThings/interactivevisualsbubbles/readme.txt

 overview
 [x]--sockets.io for backend
-[x]-- p5 for frontend
+[x]-- p5.js for frontend
-[]-- comes in to visual computer and gets piped into resolume syphon? spout? ndi?
+[]-- comes in to visual computer through OBS and gets piped into resolume with spout or whatever.

-master is visual computer

-each client gets options to control
+each client gets options to control or add emoji to screen

 [x]each client gets a random emoji or shape that bounces around [x]button for blend mode